GUIDE TO APPLYING

 □ Credential Assembly Service (CAS) (Required)

-Applicants for the 2023 entering class must have an LSAT score that is current and taken between June 2018 and June 2023.
+The CAS Report simplifies the law school application process by compiling all LSAT scores, academic transcripts, letters of recommendation, and writing sample into a single CAS Report.
 LSAC will not release a CAS report until they receive an original transcript from every undergraduate institution you have attended, including summer sessions and study abroad programs.
 Please be aware that we require a writing sample be included in your CAS report.
 It is the applicant's responsibility to monitor the status of his/her LSAC account.
 Once your application is complete, the admissions office will send a completion status e-mail.
 Applicants can also monitor their Memphis application status on-line through LSAC.

 □ Personal Statement (Required)

 Each applicant is required to submit a personal statement.
 This statement provides you the opportunity to describe your background and any unique experiences, characteristics or circumstances you want the admissions committee to consider.
-You should explain your desire to study law, why you believe you will be a successful law student, and what you plan to do with your law degree.
-You are encouraged to explain your interest in attending our law school and may discuss any information not otherwise apparent from your application, including family members who are graduates of the University of Memphis School of Law.
+You should explain your desire to study law, why you believe you will be a successful law student, and what you hope to do with your law degree.
+You are encouraged to explain your interest in attending our law school and may discuss any information not otherwise apparent from your application.
 Limit your personal statement to no more than 1,000 words.
-NOTE: If you want to include relevant information explaining a low undergraduate grade point average or low LSAT score, we encourage you to submit an addendum separate from your personal statement.

 □ Admonitory Action Explanation (Required if Applicable)

 Applicants must answer questions in the Admonitory Action section of the application.
-If an applicant answers "yes" to any of the questions, he/she should provide an addendum detailing the date and location of the event and an explanation of what occurred.
+If an applicant answers "yes" to any of the questions, they must provide an addendum detailing the date and location of the event and an explanation of what occurred.
 Applicants are encouraged to include related court documents.